Beyond Precision: A Study on Recall of Initial Retrieval with Neural Representations

 \subsection{Symbolic Index}

 Conventional IR is based on symbolic term-based representation, where query and document are represented as a bag of terms (i.e., Bag-of-Words representation), and each term is represented as a one-hot vector.
 Each dimension of such a symbolic representation denotes the occurrence times of one distinct term, and is treated as independent from others.
 Due to the sparsity of symbolic representation, inverted index is widely employed as the core index structure in model search systems.
-In an inverted index, each term is linked to a posting list of its occurrence information in the corpus, including the document identifier, corresponding frequency and so on, as shown in Figure~\ref{fig:symbolic}.
+In an inverted index, each term is linked to a posting list of its occurrence information in the corpus, including the document identifier, corresponding frequency and so on.
+For example, the document only containing $PC$ is represented as [0,0,0,1] as shown in Figure~\ref{fig:symbolic}.

 Given a corpus, the documents are scanned one by one to obtain their symbolic representations and then it is efficient to construct an inverted index.
 Specifically, for each non-zero dimension of a symbolic representation, the occurrence information is appended to the posting list of the corresponding term.